ksstrat/milestone-project-3/TESTING.md

         * Any extra spaces at the end of lines have been removed.

 3.  * ***Issue:***
-        * E303 too many blak lines: To many blank lines between lines of code
+        * E303 too many blank lines: To many blank lines between lines of code
     * ***Solution:***
         * Whenever there was more than one empty line between two lines of code, these were removed.